NairArjunWD/know_your_enemy_rails/README.md

 Once a character is chosen, their character selection will disappear.
 Once both people select their character, they're be taken to the battle screen.
 Each person will have their character's portrait with a list of lines they'll say depending on the situation that is unique to each character.

 Since this is meant for historical figures, those who are apart of myths solely won't be included like King Arthur.

+## Gameplay

+Unknown whether I'll use the same rules as the previous or change them.
+Will fill this section when I finish the structure.